Cannabis use while Breastfeeding

 A study of women taking buprenorphine for opiate substitution during pregnancy and lactation found that 4 of the women were also using cannabis as evidenced by positive urine screens for THC between 29 and 56 days postpartum.
 One was also taking unprescribed benzodiazepines.
 One infant was exclusively breastfed and the other 3 were mostly breastfeeding with partial supplementation.
 Infants had no apparent drug-related adverse effects and showed satisfactory developmental progress.

 Possible Effects on Lactation

 Acute one-time marijuana smoking suppresses serum concentrations of luteinizing hormone and prolactin in nonpregnant, nonlactating women.
-However, hyperprolactinemia has been reported in chronic marijuana users, and galactorrhea and hyperprolactinemia were reported in a woman who smoked marijuana for over 1 year.
+The effects of long-term use is unclear, with some studies finding no effect on serum prolactin.
+However, hyperprolactinemia has been reported in some chronic marijuana users, and galactorrhea and hyperprolactinemia were reported in a woman who smoked marijuana for over 1 year.
 The prolactin level in a mother with established lactation may not affect her ability to breastfeed.